Rio6/rio6.github.io/blog/E-line-follower.en.md

 - Nucleo having a built-in programmer makes development really easy
 - Incorporating an equivalent STM32 microcontroller on the custom PCB would required the same amount of supporting hardware anyways
 - With a 2-deck circuit board structure near the rear of the robot, it shifted the center of mass towards the wheels, which was desirable for both acceleration and turns
+- The school lends us Nucleo dev board for free, so it saved us some money

 We could also have cut the unused headers and made the programmer removable on the Nucleo to save more weight, but the dev board was actually borrowed so we didn't modify it in the end.